CES 2017: Faraday Future FF91, Toyota Concept-i Among Top Driverless Cars At Event

 — Claudia (@miss_bleu) January 6, 2017

 Honda’s NeuV has been referred to as an “Electric Urban Vehicle,” and it’s part of the Japanese carmaker’s ride-sharing initiative, even as it remains a concept car at the moment.
 Its main come-on is its “emotion engine,” a software package that generates emotions, and allows for more human-like interactions between the car and its driver/passengers.
-But it might not be several years before the NeuV becomes available to the public, Mirror stressed.
+But it might be several years before the NeuV becomes available to the public, Mirror stressed.

 Driving can be difficult – and very dangerous – if you suddenly get sleepy while behind the wheel.
 But Toyota’s driverless car offering for CES 2017 may potentially solve that problem.